About NYC Norton:

 In the mid-1990s, I registered the domain nycnorton.com on the still-untamed World Wide Web (think back to those days!) to document the restoration of my 1974 Norton Commando.
-As a webmaster, I didn’t really know what I was doing.
-There were no conventions or aesthetics to adhere to.
-I just told my tale by putting up a photo and text, photo and text, photo and text, documenting everything I did, over the course of time.
-It was a blog long before the word “blog” was in our vernacular.
-I posted my ups and downs, and through this met many folks who communicated their own stories, or questions on how or why I did things the way I did.
-Kindred spirits.
-In 2000, I purchased a Featherbed frame with no directive or mission, only that I wanted to have something from Bracebridge Street in my garage.
-What evolved sent me down paths I never imagined taking.
-Norton motorcycles have consumed me, from a very early age to this day.
-I have managed to have some good successes in racing, and am proud of my aesthetic and direction – to walk the walk, and look good doing it.
-I have now turned my obsession into my career – racing, rebuilding, and restoring these beautiful machines to the highest level of detail, not only for myself, but for others who share this passion, and am a happy bloke because of it.
+In those pre-blog days, I just told my tale by putting up a photo and text, photo and text, photo and text, documenting what I did over the course of time.
+Through the site, I met many riders who communicated their own stories, or asked questions about how or why I did things the way I did.
+In 2000, I purchased a Featherbed frame.
+I had no particular mission for it; I knew only that I wanted to have something from Bracebridge Street in my garage.
+What followed sent me down paths I had never imagined taking.
+I managed to have some genuine successes in racing, and I have turned my obsession into an expanding business — we now rebuild and restore these beautiful machines to the highest level of detail for others who share this passion.

-Early in the nycnorton.com days, one of my first entries was a little piece about my father.
-I think it sums up the roots that were planted in me, and is certainly worth telling again here:
+Early in the evolution of nycnorton.com, one of my first entries was a little piece about my father.
+I think it sums up the roots of my love for Norton motorcycles and is worth repeating here:

 “A few years ago while visiting my father I mentioned in passing that I’d bought a Norton.
 My dad gave me a perplexed look and asked, “Why a Norton?”
 “I dunno”, I replied.
 “I’ve always had a thing for them…I can’t really explain it.”
 My father chuckled and walked out of the room, only to return a few moments later with a dusty old photo album.
 He opened it up and there, in true 1970s Polaroid glory, were pictures of me as a child sitting on my Father’s Norton.
 I about fell off my chair.
 Wow!
 Sure, I remembered he had a bike but had no idea it was a Norton!
 I never knew how cool my dad was (is).
 He then proceeded to hand over his stylin’ leather jacket that he wore in those days, a bit tight on him now I’d say, but looking good on me.
 Thanks Dad.”